sandeepstele/FASTAPI-Boilerplate/README.md

 # FastAPI Boilerplate

-This project provides a simple FastAPI server with example endpoints for task management and a product catalog.
+This project provides a simple FastAPI server with a build notes API demonstrating full CRUD functionality.
 It uses SQLite via SQLAlchemy and includes unit tests.

 ## Setup